-A. Arrangements Involving Receipt of Economic Benefits from Non-Clients may furnish Research and Brokerage Services which may be used by us and certain other Federated Advisory Companies in advising Investment Companies, Private Investment Companies, Pooled Investment Vehicles, Separate Accounts, Managed Accounts and other accounts.
+A. Arrangements Involving Receipt of Economic Benefits from Non-Clients

+As discussed under "Brokerage Practices" in Item 12 of this brochure, some broker/dealers that execute portfolio transactions for Federated Investment Counseling and certain other Federated Advisory Companies and their clients, may furnish Research and Brokerage Services which may be used by us and certain other Federated Advisory Companies in advising Investment Companies, Private Investment Companies, Pooled Investment Vehicles, Separate Accounts, Managed Accounts and other accounts.
 To the extent that receipt of these services and software may supplant services for which we or certain other Federated Advisory Companies might otherwise have paid, expenses would be reduced.